arturopala/make-it-g8/README.md

 ![Build](https://github.com/arturopala/make-it-g8/workflows/Build/badge.svg) ![Maven Central](https://img.shields.io/maven-central/v/com.github.arturopala/make-it-g8_2.12.svg) ![GitHub](https://img.shields.io/github/license/arturopala/make-it-g8.svg) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/arturopala/make-it-g8.svg)

 ## Motivation
-Creating new [giter8](http://www.foundweekends.org/giter8) template isn't hard, [see here](http://www.foundweekends.org/giter8/template.html), but sometimes it can be cumbersome, error-prone and tedious to test.
+Creating new [giter8](http://www.foundweekends.org/giter8) template is easy, but maintaining it later not as much.
+You have to do all the tedious placeholder replacing job again, and again, both in the content of the files and in the file paths.

-You may also want to automate template creation after changes made to the project without manually replacing package paths, file names and text chunks with the placeholders.
+The `make-it-g8` tool provides both convenient way to create new g8 template, and to update it later multiple times without effort.

-## What does it mean to create g8 template?
+## What is g8 template?
-The [giter8](http://www.foundweekends.org/giter8) template is an ordinary project folder where files or paths may contain variable placeholders, e.g. `$name$`.
+The [giter8](http://www.foundweekends.org/giter8) template is an ordinary project having nested `src/main/g8` folder where files or paths may contain placeholders, e.g. `$name$`.

 Place it on GitHub and call with the `g8` command line tool or `sbt new` command to spring your own project.

-## Advantages of using make-it-g8
+## Advantages of using `make-it-g8`

 * quick template creation with proper escaping of $ characters
 * easy template parametrisation with multiple placeholder values
 * derives automatically common placeholder variants: camel, snake, hyphen, package, packaged, etc.
-* generates script to generate an example project and test it
+* generates script to generate an example project and run test on it
-* generates script to update the template after changes made to the example project (covers full create-change-validate-update cycle)
+* generates script updating the template after changes were made to the example project (covers full create-change-validate-update cycle)
 * generates README.md with the template usage guide and an example project filetree diagram

 ## Prerequisites